365 DAYS OF DAD DIRT - a year of epic thoughts

 Realising that tutting at parents for staring at their phones is time I could have spent with my kids.

-The News has jumped the shark.
+What if the News has jumped the shark.

 I bought 4 terabytes of storage space.